webmin/authentic-theme/README.md

 ####How do I customize the theme?
 Theme has configurable options, that are located in `Webmin->Webmin Configuration->Webmin Themes`.
 There as well, you can set custom _logos_, _styles_ and _scripts_.

+####How do I make the theme load faster?
+_Webmin_ has in-built option to compress static files.
+It's possible to enable this feature by going to `Webmin->Webmin Configuration->Web Server Options` and setting correlated option to `Use pre-compressed file and compress dynamically`.

 ###Troubleshoot
 1. Automatic updates notification feature doesn't work or `Can't locate Net/SSLeay.pm in ..)`<br>
    This happens because _Webmin_ is trying to open a link and download the theme using _https_ protocol. `Net::SSLeay` - is high level functions for accessing web servers (by using HTTP/HTTPS).
 You can install it using CPAN module in _Webmin_ or using CLI.
 Package name is `perl-Net-SSLeay`.
 Besides, in case you have mentioned module installed and automatic update feature still doesn't work, you would have to also install either `LWP::Protocol::https` or `Bundle::LWP` using CPAN or by package name `perl-LWP-Protocol-https` or `perl-libwww-perl` respectively.